khalidadamu/Paypal-static-website-clone/README.md

 # Paypal Website Clone

 ## introduction
 This is a paypal clone repository.
-The frontend of the PayPal website was built using HTML, CSS, and javaScript.
+The frontend of the PayPal website landing page was built using HTML, CSS, and javaScript.
 This was a great little project i enjoyed working on.🙂

 ## Preview Demo <br>
 [Click me 😄](https://paypalcloneproject.netlify.app)